 Industry Analysis & Industry Trends

-Demand for bottled water has been mostly buoyed by ongoing consumer desire for healthy, convenient beverages, while the industry also faced downward pressure from volatile economic conditions, low consumer sentiment and an increased focus on the industry's environmental footprint... purchase to read more
+Demand for bottled water has been mostly buoyed by population growth and ongoing consumer desire for healthy, convenient beverages.
+The industry also faced downward pressure from consumers' increased focus on its environmental footprint... purchase to read more